santino/react-concurrent-router/README.md

 const router = createBrowserRouter({
   routes,
   assistPrefetch: true, // you want the router to integrate data prefetch requests with React Suspense
-  awaitPrefetch: false // Suspense alternaive to hold new route rendering until data prefetch is completed })
+  awaitPrefetch: false // Suspense alternative to hold new route rendering until data prefetch is completed })

 export default router